 The iconic image of a mother hen, clucking gently to a clutch of adorable chicks, following her all around.
-This is the stuff of homestead dreams.
+This is the stuff of homesteading dreams.

 So you’ve got hens and a rooster.
 Now what?
 Do you just leave them to their own devices, and sooner or later there will be chicks?
 Some people do just that.
 Sometimes it works out.
 Sometimes it doesn’t.
 Whether there will be a good outcome depends on a lot of variables, but there are some things you can do to increase the odds.

 Make sure you have a broody type of chicken to begin with.
 Poultry catalogs usually include this information in the descriptions of the breeds.
 If the description says they are good mothers, or good brooders, or maybe just says “broody” somewhere in the description, that is probably one that will set for you.
 Some of the best are Australorp, Brahma, Orpington, Cornish, and Buckeye, but there are many others that are good brooders.
 If it says “non-broody”, or mentions the breed being terrific layers, with no mention at all of broodiness or motherly inclination, they probably don’t brood, or do very seldom.
-Breeds unlikely to brood include Rhode Island Reds, Wyandottes, production layer breeds and hybrids, such as Leghorns, sex-link layer breeds, and many others.
+Breeds unlikely to brood include Rhode Island Reds, Wyandottes, production layer breeds, and hybrids, such as Leghorns, sex-link layer breeds, and many others.
 Bear in mind these are general tendencies, not absolutes.
 There will be a few here and there that go outside the norm.
-What you want are breeds that are the most likely to go broody.
+What you want are breeds that are the most likely to go broody, and therefore, make good surrogate mother hens down the road.

 Once you have broody-type hens, you have to wait for one to get in the mood to brood.
 There are many ideas about what will “make” a hen go broody.
 A hormonal shift triggers broodiness.
 Part of this is related to the weather.
 Hens usually don’t brood in cold weather.
 This makes perfect sense, because it is easier to keep chicks alive when the weather is warm, and food is abundant, and the water’s not frozen.
 There are some hens who will brood any time of year, but they are, mercifully, an exception.